$L^p$-spectral triples and $p$-quantum compact metric spaces: Introduction

 We now lay out the structure of the paper.
 Section \ref{secPre} sets out our notational conventions and reminds the reader the basic theory of $L^p$-operator algebras.
 In particular $L^p$-analogues of well known constructions such as tensor products, reduced group algebras, and AF-algebras, are introduced.
-In section \ref{secDefiLp} we briefly go over classical definitions of spectral triples and quantum compact metrics associated to the state space of a C*-algebra.
-All this is used as a motivation to introduce Definition \ref{LpST} which gives an analogue of spectral triples in the $L^p$-setting.
-In the latest stages of writing this paper we found out that there is a recent notion of Banach spectral triples that also generalizes classical ones.
-The definition of a (compact) Banach spectral triple can be found in \cite[Definition 5.10]{Arhancet-Kriegler-22}.
+In Section \ref{secDefiLp} we briefly go over classical definitions of spectral triples and quantum compact metrics associated to the state space of a C*-algebra.
+All this is used as a motivation to introduce Definition \ref{LpST}, which gives an analogue of spectral triples in the $L^p$-setting.
+There is a recent notion of (compact) Banach spectral triples, using bisectorial bounded $H^\infty$ functional calculus, that also generalizes classical ones.
+The precise definition of a (compact) Banach spectral triple can be found in \cite[Definition 5.10]{Arhancet-Kriegler-22}.
 In Remark \ref{CompDEFs} we provide details and comparisons between this and our definition for the $L^p$-case.
-By the end of this section we also briefly review Rieffel's general method for constructing quantum compact metrics.
+Furthermore, we also present, in Subsection \ref{ex_Judy}, an instance of an $L^2$-spectral triple that satisfies Definition \ref{LpST}, but fails to admit a sectorial bounded $H^\infty$ functional calculus.
+At the end of Section \ref{secDefiLp} we also briefly review M.\ A.\ Rieffel's general method for constructing quantum compact metrics.

-Finally, our main results are presented in Section \ref{Examples}.
-In Subsection \ref{DOLpG}, for each $p \in [1, \infty)$, we mimic Connes' classical example by associating to a fixed proper length function $\LL$ on a countable discrete group $G$ a Dirac operator $D_\LL \colon C_c(G) \to \ell^p(G)$ by letting
+Our main results are presented in Sections \ref{Examples} and \ref{DOUHF}.
+In Subsection \ref{DOLpG}, for each $p \in [1, \infty)$, we mimic A.\ Connes' classical example by associating to a fixed proper length function $\LL$ on a countable discrete group $G$ a Dirac operator $D_\LL \colon C_c(G) \to \ell^p(G)$, by letting, for any $x \in G$, $\xi \in C_c(G)$,